This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-In general, carbon blacks are extremely dark cool black pigments.
+In general, carbon black pigments are extremely dark cool black pigments.
 In regards to lamp black, it pulls toward the blues in mixes and can pull yellow towards green.
 It tends to be quite opaque and lightfast.

 It takes a very large amount of oil to make this pigment into a paint, and it naturally inhibits the drying as well.
 We have heard that most if not all the paints contain driers and are still very slow drying.